mrlacey/CommentLinks/README.md

 // link:v:Something
 ```

-When using a link like th one above, it will start on the line below the link and search down towards the bottom of the file.
+When using a link like the one above, it will start on the line below the link and search down towards the bottom of the file.
 If the search text is not found, the focused line will not change.

 ## Create links

 Creating links is easy.
-Right click where you want the target of a link, or select the text to search for and easily copy the link to the clipboard so you can paste it where you nee dit.
+Right-click where you want the target of a link, or select the text to search for and easily copy the link to the clipboard so you can paste it where you need it.

 ![Example of the options in the context menu](assets/context-menu.png)